top of page

 2.

 2) Image of a human spinal cord, nerve, cerebellum, cortex and motor neuron under the microscope in a lab.
 When a person has ALS, the neurons that run along the spinal cord deteriorate and stop communicating with other parts of the body.
 This causes muscle atrophy and loss of movement.
 ALS imprisons the person with the disease.
 It steals a person’s ability to function and move, yet their minds remain whole and active.
-The breakdown of bodily function ultimately includes breathing.
+Ultimately, the breakdown of bodily function includes breathing.
+ALS symptoms appear differently in each person, making it one of the most difficult diseases to diagnose.

 Synapses_Neurons_sm.jpg